How to start using Corsizio

 Step 2: Explore the Sample Data

 Every new Corsizio account includes sample data to quickly show you what event and attendee data can look like.
-Go through this sample data to familiarize yourself with the many fields, features, and functions that are part of the event creation process and attendee registration records.
-It is also recommended that you experiment with this sample data by registering yourself to the sample event, in order to experience the registration process from the perspective of your attendees, and preview what emails and other notifications look like.
+Go through this sample data to familiarize yourself with the many fields, features, and functions of the event creation process and attendee registration records.
+It is also recommended that you experiment with this sample data by registering yourself for the sample event to experience the registration process from the perspective of your attendees and preview what emails and other notifications look like.
 To learn more, read the help doc Testing with sample data.

-When you no longer need the sample data, you can remove it by going to your Account Settings.
-There, in the Account & User Profile section, you have an option to remove and reinstate the sample data anytime you like.
+You can remove the sample data when you no longer need it by going to your Account Settings.
+In the Account & User Profile section, you can remove and reinstate the sample data anytime you like.

 Step 3: Set Up Online Payments

-If your events are free or you have no plans for accepting any online payments and will only rely on offline payments, then you can skip this step.
+If your events are free or you have no plans to accept any online payments and will only rely on offline payments, you can skip this step.

 Step 4: Set Up Your Billing